The Sony a7rII restored my faith in photography 🙂

 Who should buy the Sony a7rII

 If you’re a professional portrait photographer and the lens selection is suitable, I think I would prefer this camera (aside from the dual card issue) to many DSLRs.
 The focus is slower in certain situations but it’s far easier to nail critical focus.
-For action photography, I don’t think it’s as good.
-If you don’t find this suitable for portraiture, I would skip full frame altogether and use a medium format camera; I can’t see why this wouldn’t be suitable for most portraiture.
+For action photography, I don’t think it’s as good and I would consider the Sony a9.
+I’m not a Sony fanboy, I simply think they’ve cornered the full-frame market right now.
+If you don’t find this suitable for portraiture, I don’t know what would satisfy you.
+Perhaps medium format.

 As I hope you can tell from this review, I knew what I wanted from a camera, and it hasn’t disappointed me at all.
 For those that aren’t sure what they want out of a camera, it is definitely worth considering, but you shouldn’t forget DSLRs.